 The Office does not offer any paid internships and does not provide parking except at the District Court facilities where parking is available for the general public.

 Law school interns assist prosecuting attorneys with compiling discovery, obtaining police reports, doing legal research, listening to jail calls, assisting in court, and drafting and filing pleadings but also assist in some administrative tasks.
 Law school interns will generally be assigned to Circuit Court Divisions and will be located at 120 East Baltimore St. but some law school interns may be assigned to the District Court and the Juvenile Division.

 Undergraduate interns are assigned to the District Courts and assist primarily with administrative tasks including answering phones, copying, deliveries, organizing files, etc.

 Law school interns must have completed at least one year of law school.
 Undergraduate interns must have completed at least 60 credit hours of course work at a college or community college.

 Each intern is required to attend an orientation session prior to beginning service.
-Orientations are scheduled for Tuesday, May 13, 2014; Thursday, May 22 and Friday, May 30.
-All orientation sessions will be held from 10 a.m. to noon at 120 East Baltimore St.
+Orientations are scheduled for Wednesday, Sept.
+3, 2014 or Monday, September 8, 2014.
+Both orientation sessions will be held from 10 a.m. to noon at 120 East Baltimore St.

-While serving as an intern for the Office, interns are prohibited from serving as interns or paid employees for any Judge of the Maryland District or Circuit Court, any United States Judge, the Public Defender’s Office, and private law firms even if the law firm has no criminal practice.
+While serving as an intern for the Office, interns are prohibited from serving as interns or paid employees for any other law related person or entity, including any Judge, the Public Defender’s Office, any Court related agency and private law firms even if the law firm has no criminal practice.

 Assignments to specific Divisions are made in light of the needs of the each Division.
 Interns will be advised of placement at orientation.
 Interns do not rotate through Divisions but are assigned to a single Division for the length of their service.
 Requests for transfers among Divisions will not be granted.